 Below: Sound recording and projections of visualisations of sounds recordings from Playa de los Náufragos.

-The salt extraction industry is emblematic of Torrevieja, influencing the geographical and cultural landscape, so I chose to experiment with salt accretion.
-Indicative of transformation and change.
-It could be a technique I choose to use in future to communicate the ongoing influence that humans are having on the landscape.
+The salt extraction industry is emblematic of Torrevieja, influencing the geographical and cultural landscape (see images of the salt lake below), so I chose to experiment with salt accretion.